unh-aes-resources/org-workflow/workflow/tech_consultant_guide.md

     - Starter Code repositories
     - Lab and homework solution repositories.

-    Starter code and solutions repos are moved from students coursework org to this org at the end of each semester.
+    Starter code and solutions repositories are moved from students coursework org to this org at the end of each semester.

     ``Please follow the steps from the previous section to create repositories. ``
 ---------